chrisjackson-pellicle/NewTargets/README.md

 **Data files**
 - `mega353.fasta` A target file for use with target enrichment datasets captured using the Angiosperms353 bait kit.
-- `filtering_options.csv` A comma-separated values file listing the options available for filtering of the `mega353.fasta` file.
-This reference file can also be produced by the `filter_mega353.py` script (see below)
+- `filtering_options.csv` A comma-separated values file listing the options available for filtering the `mega353.fasta` file.
+This reference file can also be produced by the `filter_mega353.py` script (see below).

 **Scripts**
 - `filter_mega353.py` A script to filter the `mega353.fasta` target file.